mayamathur/evalue_website/README.md

 ```

 This will build the site that you can check at `http://127.0.0.1:4000` in
 your browser.
-When you change the source it will reload the changes
+When you change the source it render the changes
+but you have to click refresh in the browser to see the changes.
-(hot reload).
-Stop the server with Ctrl+C.
+Stop the server with Ctrl+C in the command line.